highbyte/dotnet-6502/docs/tools/scripting/examples.md

 # Examples

-Example scripts are included in the `scripts/` directory of the source repository.
+Example scripts live in `resources/scripts/shared/` and `resources/scripts/desktop/` in the source repository.
+The build copies the applicable examples into the host app's `example-scripts` directory.

 | Script | Style | Description |
 |--------|-------|-------------|